 3. Brown rice

 Canned beans are an easy way to get plenty of low-glycemic carbohydrates and lots of fiber.
-Pour a can of beans into a strainer and rinse off as much of the liquid as you can by running it under the faucet; the liquid is where most of the sodium is hiding.
+Pour a can of beans into a strainer and rinse off as much of the liquid as you can by running it under the faucet; the liquid is where most of the added sodium is hiding.

 5. Peanut butter